Near-death studies: Formative period – early profiles

 Commentators note that the launch of the field of near-death studies started with work of Raymond Moody.
 Moody got interested in the subject of near-death experiences at the start of his career.
-In the mid-seventies, while doing his medical residency as a psychiatrist at the University of Virginia, he conducted interviews with near-death experiencers.
+In the mid-1970s, while doing his medical residency as a psychiatrist at the University of Virginia, he conducted interviews with near-death experiencers.
 He later published these findings in the book Life After Life (1976).
 In the book Moody outlines the different elements of the NDE.
 These features were picked up by later researchers, and the book brought public attention to the topic of NDEs.
 Early contributions to the field of near-death studies also include the work of Russell Noyes, who collected NDE stories from personal accounts and medical records.
-According to commentators his work signalled the first big shift in perspective within the field, pulling the methodology away from parapsychology and towards the principles of medicine.
-In the 1970s Noyes and Kletti reported on the phenomenon of depersonalization related to life-threatening danger.
-According to literature, Noyes and Kletti's 1977-article, "Depersonalization in Response to Life-threatening Danger", is the most cited article in the field of Near-death studies, as of 2011.
+According to commentators, his work signalled the first big shift in perspective within the field, pulling the methodology away from parapsychology and towards the principles of medicine.
+In the 1970s,Noyes and Kletti reported on the phenomenon of depersonalization related to life-threatening danger.
+According to literature, Noyes and Kletti's 1977-article, "Depersonalization in Response to Life-threatening Danger", is the most cited article in the field of Near-death studies as of 2011.

-In 1977 a group researchers met in Charlottesville, Virginia, in order to prepare further investigations of the NDE-phenomenon.
-The late seventies saw the establishment of the Association for the Scientific Study of Near-Death Phenomena, an initial group of academic researchers, including John Audette, Raymond Moody, Bruce Greyson, Kenneth Ring and Michael Sabom, who laid the foundations for the field of near-death studies, and carried out some of the first NDE research in the wake of Moody's work.
-The Association was a forerunner to the International Association for Near-death Studies (IANDS), which was founded in the early eighties and which established its headquarters at the University of Connecticut, Storrs.
+In 1977, a group researchers met in Charlottesville, Virginia, in order to prepare further investigations of the NDE-phenomenon.
+The late 1970s saw the establishment of the Association for the Scientific Study of Near-Death Phenomena (ASSNDP), an initial group of academic researchers, including John Audette, Raymond Moody, Bruce Greyson, Kenneth Ring, and Michael Sabom, who laid the foundations for the field of near-death studies, and carried out some of the first NDE research in the wake of Moody's work.
+The ASSNDP was a forerunner to the International Association for Near-death Studies (IANDS), which was founded in the early 1980s and which established its headquarters at the University of Connecticut, Storrs.
 One of the first publications associated with this group of researchers was a treatment of several NDE case-reports originally collected by Fred Schoonmaker.
 The treatment was carried out and published by John Audette in 1979.
 This group of researchers, but especially Ring, was responsible for launching Anabiosis, the first peer-reviewed journal within the field.
 The journal later became Journal of Near-Death Studies.